 Our Work in the Caribbean

-We’ve been working in St. Lucia since 2011, running programmes geared toward mass youth participation in sport.
+United Through Sport has supported our local, satellite partner programme in St. Lucia since 2011, running programmes geared toward mass youth participation in sport.
 While using sport as a vehicle to tackle the most prevalent of social issues across the country.

 Have a browse around this page to discover more on the great work we are doing in The Caribbean.